 Operational Staff – to ensure a smooth handover of Project Deliverables and to liaise on planning for projects moving to operational service delivery.

-Trust Group Boards – to provide advice and support based on the relevant skills and experience needed for specific projects or tasks, and to make strategic and policy decisions and approve recommendations and major expenditure.
+Trust Group Boards – to provide advice and support based on the relevant skills and experience needed for specific projects or tasks, and to make strategic and policy decisions and approve recommendations and major expenditures.

 Context of the role